Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Machine Learning for Prescriptive Provisioning

 Actor-critic methods, are amongst the most popular algorithms in the RL framework.
 In particular, DRL actor-critic methods, scaling to high-dimensional problems, are growing in popularity in both industry and academia.
 Actor-critic methods, combine the advantages of both value- and policy-based methods, while attempting to address their drawbacks.
 Specifically, they combine a value function (critic) with an explicit representation of the policy (actor).
 In this setting, the actor learns by using feedback from the critic to update its policy parameters so as to improve performance.
 Such methods, contrary to critic- and actor-only methods, may converge faster.
 For more information on value-based, policy-based, and actor-critic methods, RL advances, as well as multi-agent systems, the reader is referred to~\cite{Sutton18, 8103164}.

 According to Table~\ref{list_models_rl}, DRL actor-critic methods have attracted the most interest from the optical network research community for tackling various TE and service provisioning problems.
-In general, in a DRL framework critic and actor functions are parameterized with a NN (e.g., DNN, CNN, GRU, GNN, etc.), which must be, however, carefully chosen to capture the various spatio-temporal dependencies within the network environment, especially when RL tackles the routing and/or spectrum allocation problems.
-Note, however, that when simpler problems are tackled (e.g., bandwidth estimation) RL frameworks with less computational and memory requirements may better apply.
+In general, in a DRL framework critic and actor functions are parameterized with a NN (e.g., DNN, CNN, GRU, GNN, etc.), which must be, however, carefully chosen to capture the various spatio-temporal dependencies (e.g., Graph Convolutional Network (GCN)) within the network environment, especially when RL tackles the routing and/or spectrum allocation problems.
+Note, however, that when simpler problems are tackled (e.g., bandwidth estimation) RL frameworks with less computational and memory requirements may better apply (e.g. GRU).

 For training RL and/or DRL policies, several optimization algorithms have been exploited as indicated in Table~\ref{list_models_rl}.
 However, as demonstrated in~\cite{Henderson_2018}, a fair comparison amongst these algorithms is not trivial, as it depends on various factors (underlying problem, action and state representation, reward scaling, NN architecture, hyperparameter tuning etc.).